 What is the difference between electropolishing and electrochemical machining?
 Electropolishing and pulsed electrochemical machining (PECM) are similar but distinct processes.
 While they are both advanced manufacturing processes utilizing electrochemistry, electropolishing is largely limited to surface finishing, while electrochemical machining can create more precise geometries with high repeatability.

-In certain applications, ECM may act as a replacement finishing process to electropolishing, such as surface polishing to metal additive manufacturing projects.
-In other cases, incorporating ECM may involve making it the sole machining process to the part, as the machining and surface finishing are all included in this singular process.
+In certain applications, PECM may act as a replacement finishing process to electropolishing, such as surface polishing to metal additive manufacturing projects.
+In other cases, incorporating PECM may involve making it the sole machining process to the part, as the machining and surface finishing are all included in this singular process.

 In this educational article, we'll compare the similarities and differences of these distinct processes, and highlight the best applications of both.

-· Set-up contains a cathode and an anode, where the workpiece being operated on is the anode.
+· Set-up contains a cathode and an anode, where the workpiece operated on is the anode.

 · Use of specific electrolyte solutions, for their conductive properties and influencing interactions with the workpiece surface.